Common Noun & Proper Noun

 He says that Bill Gates is the richest person in the word.

-1. Article ‘the’ is never used before the names of cities and countries, e.g. Paris, London, New York, Canada, America, Mexico.
-However, if a name refers a group of places (cities or states), the article ‘the’ is used before the name, e.g., the United States, the Netherlands, the Philippines.
+- The is not used before the names of cities or countries, e.g., Paris, London, New York, Canada, America, Mexico.
+However, it is used for groups of places, e.g., the United States, the Netherlands, the Philippines.

-2. Article ‘the’ is not used before the names of universities when written as Yale University, Oxford University, Columbia University.
-However, if the name is written in the form containing the word ‘of’, then the article ‘the’ is used, e.g., the University of Oxford, the University of Toronto.
+- The is not used before university names written as Yale University, Oxford University, or Columbia University.
+It is used when the name includes of, e.g., the University of Oxford, the University of Toronto.

-3. Article ‘the’ is used before names composed of common noun as well as proper noun.
-This is because the common noun is specified by the proper noun in such case. e.g., the river Nile, the New York city, the BMW car etc.
+- The is used before names combining a common noun with a proper noun, as the common noun is specified by the proper noun, e.g., the River Nile, the city of New York, the BMW car.

-4. Article ‘the’ is used before the name of ocean, sea, river, dessert or forest (except lakes and fall), e.g. the Pacific Ocean, the Mediterranean Sea, the Sahara, the Black Forests.
+- The is used before names of oceans, seas, rivers, deserts, and forests (except lakes and waterfalls), e.g., the Pacific Ocean, the Mediterranean Sea, the Sahara, the Black Forest.

-5. Article “the” is used before the name of a geographical region and points on the globe, e.g., the Middle East, the West, the Equator, the North Pole.
+- The is used before names of geographical regions and points on the globe, e.g., the Middle East, the West, the Equator, the North Pole.

-6. Article “the” is used before the names of organizations, e.g., the Association of Chartered Accountants, the World Health Organization.
+- The is used before names of organizations, e.g., the Association of Chartered Accountants, the World Health Organization.